Free, evidence-based, 12-week educational course for family members and friends of people living with mental illness

 Additional topics covered include: coping skills such as handling crisis and relapse; suicide prevention, basic information about medications; listening and communication techniques; problem-solving skills; recovery and rehabilitation; and self-care around worry and stress.

-EARLY WINTER/SPRING COURSES WILL BE SCHEDULED SOON.
-Check back on the link below to see the schedule and to register, or call Christine at 1-800-464-5767, ext.
-2305 for more information.
+WINTER/SPRING COURSES ARE BEING SCHEDULED.
+Check the link below to see the schedule and to register, or email Christine, or call 1-800-464-5767, ext.
+2305 for information about additional courses not yet on the schedule.

 CLICK HERE TO FIND UPCOMING COURSES